Blog

 POLYMERIC STRUCTURE OF MULTILAYER FLEXIBLE PRINTED CIRCUIT BOARDS – ”Sulaiman Khalifeh, in Polymers in Organic Electronics, 2020

 The polymeric printed circuit boards (also called “organic printed circuit boards”) PCB are the simplest self-assembled structures of interconnected microelectronic/Nano-electronic components on a thin film substrate formed from polymer-based composites such as epoxy.
-As illustrated in Figure 5.1, such structure has several advantages, including very low coast, good electromechanical properties, easy to be manufactured in any shape, and applicable for multilayer configurations.
+As illustrated in Figure 5.1, such structure has several advantages, including very low cost, good electromechanical properties, easy to manufacture in any shape, and applicable for multilayer configurations.
 These printed circuit boards can be electrically connected to organic/polymeric circuits by either “through-hole technology” THT (older process) or “surface mount technology” SMT (newer process).
-More recent solution includes “integrated circuits” IC (also called “microchip”) by which the polymeric printed circuit boards can be built with more circuits and components that are electro-chemically grown in place on the surface of a very small chip.
+A more recent solution includes “integrated circuits” IC (also called “microchip”) by which the polymeric printed circuit boards can be built with more circuits and components that are electro-chemically grown in place on the surface of a very small chip.
 The other method is called a “hybrid circuit” that contains some components, which can be grown onto the surface of the substrate without the need to be mounted on the surface and soldered.

 Figure 5.1 Structure of organic/polymeric printed circuit boards.